 Clive Richardson directed the video, which was the band's first.
 MTV, which launched the year the song was released, ignored it for the most part; the first Depeche Mode video to make hot rotation on the network was "Personal Jesus

 Three fashionable ladies are in the video dancing and giving the band moral support.
 Dave Gahan recalls one of them being the girlfriend of Siouxsie and the Banshees drummer Budgie.

-This was Depeche Mode's first Top 10 single in the UK, and it became a club favorite in the US.
+This was Depeche Mode's first Top 10 single in the UK, and although it didn't chart in the US, it became a club favorite.

 This was used on Friends in the season 3 episode "The One With The Flashback."
 It plays in the background when Monica, Chandler, and Rachel are hanging out in a bar.
 It was also used in these TV series: